 Education and Standards Manager:

-Education and Standards Managers should evaluate the implementation and impact of the school's behaviour strategy on learning.
+Education and Standards Managers should evaluate the implementation and impact of the school's behaviour strategy on pupil welfare and learning.
 They should give feedback and identify next steps for the headteacher, supported by their LGB.

 The headteacher: